stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

-Yeah, how do you think the slime gets everywhere?
+Yeah, how do you think the slime gets everywhere--

 #### BEN